Cognitive load

 However, over the years, the additivity of these types of cognitive load has been investigated and questioned.
 Now it is believed that they circularly influence each other.

 Cognitive load theory was developed in the late 1980s out of a study of problem solving by John Sweller.
 Sweller argued that instructional design can be used to reduce cognitive load in learners.

 Much later, other researchers developed a way to measure perceived mental effort which is indicative of cognitive load.
 Task-invoked pupillary response is a reliable and sensitive measurement of cognitive load that is directly related to working memory.
-Information may only be stored in long-term memory after first being attended to, and processed by, working memory.
+Much information, such as Declarative knowledge, may only be stored in long-term memory after first being attended to, and processed by, working memory.
+This was originally thought to be true for all long-term memory under the classic "gateway" model of the Atkinson–Shiffrin memory model.
+However, modern research has shown that some long-term memory can be encoded while bypassing, or working in parallel with, working memory.
 Working memory, however, is extremely limited in both capacity and duration.
 These limitations will, under some conditions, impede learning.
 Heavy cognitive load can have negative effects on task completion, and the experience of cognitive load is not the same in everyone.
 The elderly, students, and children experience different, and more often higher, amounts of cognitive load.

 The fundamental tenet of cognitive load theory is that the quality of instructional design will be raised if greater consideration is given to the role and limitations of working memory.

-With increased distractions, particularly from cell phone use, students are more prone to experiencing high cognitive load which can reduce academic success.
+With increased distractions, particularly from the rise in digital technology and smartphones, students are more prone to experiencing high cognitive load, which can reduce academic success.

 Theory

 In the late 1980s, educational psychologist John Sweller developed cognitive load theory out of a study of problem solving, in order "to provide guidelines intended to assist in the presentation of information in a manner that encourages learner activities that optimize intellectual performance".
 Sweller's theory employs aspects of information processing theory to emphasize the inherent limitations of concurrent working memory load on learning during instruction.
-It makes use of the schema as primary unit of analysis for the design of instructional materials.
+It makes use of the schema as the primary unit of analysis for the design of instructional materials.